Do You Have Sticky Blood (APS) and Can it Affect Fertility?

 3. Early Pregnancy Loss

-APS increases risk of:
+APS increases the risk of:

-very early miscarriage
+Very early miscarriage

 4. Placental Problems